railsuser2014/openobject-doc-book-en/source/features/warehouse_management.rst

 Key Points:
 -----------

-* Easily create warehouses by location.
+* Easily create multi-warehouses with locations.
-* Information of warehouses location of input, output and location of stock.
+* Thanks to the double entry management, the inventory controlling is powerful and flexible (moves history and planning, stock valuation, robustness faced with Inventory differences, automatic reordering rules, bar code supported, rapid detection of mistakes through double entry system, traceability, ...)

 Integration Benefits:
 ---------------------

-* Keep track of warehouses from where goods are coming in and going out.
+* Keep track of stock moves bewteen warehouses (from where goods are coming in and going out).
 * Integrated with stock module.

 Links: